nathantaal/flutter-signals-translator/README.md

 This package currently fits all my needs, but it might not fit yours.

 ## License
-Licensed under a modified MIT License (with a no-reselling clause).
+Licensed under a modified MIT License.

 ## (Non) features
 * Supports singular only, does not support pluralization